-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Take a Free Online Assessment and get matched with the right therapist for you.
+Anxiety is treatable with therapy.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.

 What Is Separation Anxiety in Relationships?

-Signs of Separation Anxiety in a Relationship
+Signs & Symptoms of Separation Anxiety in a Relationship

 Signs of separation anxiety occur on a spectrum and can vary in intensity, as well as how much they impact the conflict or stress of a relationship.
 Signs of separation anxiety can be found in people of all ages and genders.